 Fiduciary Duties of a Trustee

-The amount of a responsibility that a trustee has should not be taken lightly.
+The amount of responsibility that a trustee has should not be taken lightly.
 A Trustee has a variety of responsibilities such as:

 • Prudently investing and managing the trust’s assets;